 The Ford City Bowling Center closed around 1988 or 1989.
 That was terribly dismal news to everyone.
 The Ford City Cinema closed in 1990 and was rebuilt elsewhere at the mall.
 New stores moved into theater and bowling alley.
-There were many bowling leagues that played there, both for men and women.
+Many bowling leagues played there, both for men and women.
 I vaguely remembered the cocktail lounge.
 I just heard from other people that it was extremely lively and sometimes the customers were waiting in line to order drinks.
 Ford City Bowling Center was the first place that I learned how to bowl.
-Whether you bowled with your family, friends or if you were in a league, Ford City Bowling Center is still mentioned today by everyone on social media.
+Whether you bowl with your family, friends, or if you were in a league, Ford City Bowling Center is still mentioned today by everyone on social media.
 We all still miss it.
 Thank you.
 Pete Kastanes-Admin for Vanished Chicagoland Facebook Page.

 5 thoughts on “My memories of Ford City Bowling Center in Chicago.”